trekhleb/vscode-search-tree/README.md

 🔎 **(Draft!)** VSCode extension to show the search results in a tree view

+> The work on this extension is on-pause for now since VSCode team has put the [#20224](https://github.com/microsoft/vscode/issues/20224) issue into their *Aug-2022 iteration* [#157454](https://github.com/microsoft/vscode/issues/157454) to "Explore showing search results as a tree view".
+If this will be done in a VSCode core - it would be ideal solution and this extension won't be needed.

 ## Issue

-Currently, the search results in VSCode cannot be grouped in a Tree View structure.
+Currently, the search results in VSCode cannot be grouped in a Tree View structure (see https://github.com/microsoft/vscode/issues/20224).

-See the https://github.com/microsoft/vscode/issues/20224 issue that is opened for *5+* years now.

 Let me quote some folks: